alextim/astro-lib/packages/astro-robots-txt/README.md

 Sometimes, especially during development, it's needed to prevent your site from being indexed.
 To achieve this you need place meta tag `<meta name="robots" content="noindex">` in the `<head>` section of pages or add `X-Robots-Tag: noindex` in HTTP header response, then add lines `User-agent: *` and `Disallow: \` to _robots.txt_.
 Again you do it manually in two separate places.

 **astro-robots-txt** could help in both two cases on the _robots.txt_ side.
-See details in the demo [repo](https://github.com/alextim/astro-lib/tree/main/examples/robots-txt/advanced).
+See details in this demo [repo](https://github.com/alextim/astro-lib/tree/main/examples/robots-txt/advanced).

 ---